root-project/jsroot/docs/JSROOT.md

     import { gStyle } from 'https://root.cern/js/latest/modules/core.mjs';
     gStyle.fStatFormat = "7.5g";

-There is also `JSROOT.settings` object which contains all other JSROOT settings.
+There is also `settings` object which contains all other JSROOT settings.
 For instance, one can configure custom format for different axes:

     import { settings } from 'https://root.cern/js/latest/modules/core.mjs';